EnlitHamster/MGManager/README.md

 # MGManager
 Stand-alone framework to create Minecraft Minigames plugins (Java 1.8)

+## Implemented Features

+- `CommandExecutor` extended version with directives register with support for multiple listeners per directives.
+- MGMTool basic implementaiton with area seleciton, highlighting and clearing.

 ## Workspace setup

 This guide was made for [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/#section=windows).
 It should still work on the Community version.
 For other IDEs, use google.
 The devs do not take responsibility for any faulty setup you prepare on your own.